This example illustrates using a neural network as a classifier to identify the sex of crabs from physical dimensions of the crab.

 To see how the network's performance improved during training, either click the "Performance" button in the training tool, or call PLOTPERFORM.

-Performance is measured in terms of mean squared error, and shown in log scale.
+Performance is measured in terms of mean squared error, and is shown in a log scale.
 It rapidly decreased as the network was trained.

 Testing the Classifier